• Skip to primary navigation

 Print Recipe Pin Recipe

-Gluten-Free Rhubarb Cake with Almonds and Polenta
+Gluten-Free Rhubarb Cake With Polenta (vegan)

 This vegan, gluten-free rhubarb cake is rich, moist, and packed with flavor.
 It's a sweet, spiced cake topped with tangy rhubarb pieces-a delicious balance of flavors!